sugiro.ai

 The browser loads the static app shell

-index.html loads the core interface, icon assets, modal structures, and the JavaScript entry files.
+index.html loads the core interface, icon assets, inline keypad, menu structures, info panel, and JavaScript entry files.

 2